Search

 Advantages of Deep Learning vs. Traditional Image Processing

-In any case, deep learning requires manual data labeling to interpret good and bad samples, which is known as image annotation.
-The process of gaining knowledge or extracting insights from data labeled by humans is called supervised learning.
+In any case, deep learning requires manual data labeling to interpret good and bad samples.
+This is image annotation.
+Supervised learning is the process of gaining knowledge or extracting insights from data labeled by humans.

 The process of creating such labeled data to train AI models needs tedious human work — for instance, to annotate regular traffic situations in autonomous driving.
 However, nowadays, we have large datasets with millions of high-resolution labeled data of thousands of categories such as ImageNet, LabelMe, Google OID, or MS COCO.